meta-ultra/app-router/packages/app-router-auth/README.md

   <img style="display:inline;" src="https://img.shields.io/github/license/meta-ultra/app-router">
 </div>

-Out of box authentication perfectly works with `@meta-ultra/app-router` and functions well standalone.
+Out of box authentication perfectly works with `@meta-ultra/app-router` and also functions well standalone.

 Give a ⭐️ if this project helped you!